wxGlade/wxGlade/sphinx/tutorial.rst

 Further Editing
 ===============

-The wxTextCtrl adjacent to the "Result" wxStaticText should display multiple lines of text and should not be editable.
+The TextCtrl adjacent to the "Result" StaticText should display multiple lines of text and should not be editable.
 To modify accordingly, just follow these steps:

  1. Select the text control ``txt_ctrl_3`` |br| (depending on the exact steps of editing, the name might be slightly different)
- 2. Go to *Properties* -> Widget
+ 2. Go to *Properties -> Widget*
- 3. Enable Style -> ``wxTE_MULTILINE`` and ``wxTE_READONLY``
+ 3. In the section "Style", enable ``wxTE_MULTILINE`` and ``wxTE_READONLY``
- 4. Go to *Properties* -> Common
+ 4. Go to *Properties -> Common*
- 5. Click the "..." button right to ``Background`` and select grey color or |br|
+ 5. Click the "..." button right to ``Background`` and select grey colour or |br|
     just enter ``#d4d0c8`` into the text control.

 The last step is to have a grey background.
-For single line readonly text controls, this is done automatically by wx, but not with multiple lines.
+For single line read-only text controls, this is done automatically by wx, but not with multiple lines.

 **In the next steps fill the remaining slots of the main sizer:**